 Batiquitos Lagoon Trail-A Photo Tour

 I was so happy to come here for the first time.
-I have always been curious about this lagoon as you can see it from the Interstate 5 freeway.
+I have always been curious about this lagoon, as you can see from the Interstate 5 freeway.
 Here are a couple of references for you.
-The first is a map of the lagoon as well as a list of all possible birds that are seen here.
-Finally, I have also added the Self-Guided Batiquitos Trail Map which highlights several sites.
+The first is a map of the lagoon and a list of all possible birds seen here.
+Finally, I added the Self-Guided Batiquitos Trail Map, highlighting several sites.

-Why don’t we have a little fun and follow the above Batiquitos Lagoon Trail Map?
+Why don’t we have a little fun following the Batiquitos Lagoon Trail Map above?

 Batiquitos Lagoon Marsh View-Cattails

-Today we are going to start our walk off at the beginning of the lagoon where the Nature Center is located (see above address).
+Today we will start our walk at the beginning of the nature center’s lagoon (see above address).

 Can you see the dead cattails in the distance?
-Whenever you see cattails, you can assume that there is a freshwater source (urban-runoff), as cattails cannot survive in saltwater alone.
+You can assume a freshwater source (urban-runoff) whenever you see cattails, as cattails cannot survive in saltwater alone.

-Here we have the bridges for the freeway, the highway as well as for the railroad.
+Here we have the bridges for the freeway, the highway, and the railroad.
 Each structure restricts the flow of water to the lagoon from the ocean.

 Underneath the trestles of each bridge and underpass, the swallows build their mud nest.
-So, in the spring and summer, swooping swallows eating insects in the sky is a familiar sight.
-These birds help tremendously to keep the number of flying insects down to a minimum.
+So, swooping swallows eating insects in the sky is a familiar sight in the spring and summer.
+These birds help keep the number of flying insects down to a minimum.

 Batiquitos Lagoon-Nesting Site